Free 50-point store self-assessment

 • 4.We have a plan for training the broader team on the new system.

-• 5.We know who is on-call if the AI system breaks during business hours.
+• 5.We know who is on-call if the AI system breaks during peak shopping hours.

 • 6.We are open to working with an AI automation agency (not just hiring in-house).